joanronguz/Hackaton-HiPEAC-P2/SOLUTION.md

 Data curation (dealing with NaN)
 Deep Learning Model

-Main libraries used and why
+Main libraries used and why:

 pandas
 matplotlib